arc53/DocsGPT/HACKTOBERFEST.md

 All contributors with accepted PRs will receive a cool Holopin! 🤩 (Watch out for a reply in your PR to collect it).

+We wanted to take a moment to say a HUGE thank you to everyone involved in this year's Hacktoberfest! 🎉

+You all made it such an amazing event!
+It's been terrific seeing the incredible contributions from this community.
+Our project has grown and improved thanks to your efforts! 🙌

+We originally expected to give away 20 shirts, but we will do 40 as we had many more meaningful contributions.

+The following people have won shirts for their contributions (Github nicknames):

+@0xrahul6
+@adarsh-jha-dev
+@adeyinkaezra123
+@adityagupta19
+@akash0708
+@Ankit-Matth
+@ankur0904
+@Archit-Kohli
+@ArnabBCA
+@asoderlind
+@beKoool
+@CBID2
+@daniel-shuy
+@Exterminator11
+@GuptaPratik02
+@HeetVekariya
+@hirenchauhan2
+@iamakhileshmishra
+@jbampton
+@krabbi
+@lakshmi930
+@ManishMadan2882
+@mishmanners
+@MSaiKiran9
+@outlivo
+@parthrc
+@rahul0x00
+@ratishjain12
+@robbiebusinessacc
+@Rutam21
+@SamsShow
+@shelar1423
+@shivanandmn
+@siiddhantt
+@Smartmind12
+@SoumyadiptoPal
+@staticGuru
+@THEGAMECHANGER416
+@varundhand
+@Yash-sudo-web

+Congratulations to all! 🥳👏

+We will also give 3 shirts to our special contributors!
+@TaylorS15
+@ajaythapliyal
+@larinam

+❗️Important! ❗️
+We will reach out to the winners via email to collect your phone number for shirt delivery and to ensure we have the correct address.
+Our hope is that these shirts will reach you by mid to end of November. 📬👕

+In addition, all contributors from this Hacktoberfest will receive exclusive holopins! 😃🎁

+If you haven't done so already, please message in the ⁠💬︱𝖩ust-𝖢hat  channel with your GitHub nickname and we will grant you the contributor role on Discord.

+For those who didn't win a shirt, please don't be downhearted!
+Your contributions are still very much appreciated.
+And remember, we will have more events and opportunities for rewards in the future.

+Once again, thank you all for participating.
+Let's continue to keep this community awesome and look forward to more great things ahead! 🎈🎊

 📜 Here's How to Contribute:

     🛠️ Code: This is the golden ticket!
 Make meaningful contributions through PRs.